 One of the most wide-spread causes of dental bridge-induced halitosis is the entrapment of plaque, food, and bacteria.
 Despite the best efforts to remove it with a toothbrush or dental floss, there may still be some food particles or bacteria that will still stay lodged.
 Water picking is a great way to remove

 those pieces of food that refuse to move otherwise.
 Water flossing or water picks utilize a mild but effective jet pressure of water, able to enter into the small areas of bridgework.
 Water picks are inexpensive and can be purchased at your pharmacy or store.

 When you are properly hydrated, you produce significant amounts of saliva.
 Saliva prevents unwanted bacteria from entering into your mouth, as it helps to clean the mouth.
 Salvia also helps to keep the mouth clear of food particles and helps keep the mouth clean.
 Drinking vast amounts of water is ideal in helping to keep you hydrated.
 Consider keeping bottled water by your side throughout your day.

 #11 Regular Check-Ups Can Help Keep Halitosis Away

-Regular check-ups at Lake Forest Dental Arts will help to keep bad breath at bay.
+Regular check-ups will help to keep bad breath at bay.
 While dental bridges offer many benefits, there may be issues that may arise with this long-lasting, restorative treatment.
 Dr. Fondriest and the team at Lake Forest Dental Arts provide comprehensive general dentistry services for patients.
 In addition to your dental evaluation and cleaning, we will check your dental bridges for proper fit, cracks, breaks, and damage.
-Dr. Fondriest will sit with you and discuss appropriate teeth-cleaning suggestions for bridges, ensuring your bad breath is eliminated.
-We will also offer you with details about proper and effective dental hygiene and information about how to care for your dental bridges.
+Dr. Fondriest will sit with you and discuss appropriate teeth-cleaning suggestions, ensuring your bad breath is eliminated.
+We will also offer you with details about proper and effective dental hygiene and information about how to care for your breath.